-Pain in your Achilles?
-We are recruiting for an Achilles tendinopathy intervention study using the take home PhysViz system!
+We are currently recruiting for an Achilles tendinopathy intervention study using the take home PhysViz system!

 Get involved in our current 12-week Achilles tendinopathy intervention study!
 Inquire at telerehab@med.ubc.ca, we’d love to have you!